SOsintOps/Argos/README.md

 ## Summary:
-Every OSINT investigation should use a clean VM.\
+Best practices recommend using a new VM for each OSInt investigation.\
-Thankfully, Michael Bazzell and David Westcott have outlined an excellent method for setting up a VM as well as many helpful tools.\
+There are several ready-made VMs available on the Internet.\ Michael Bazzell and David Westcott proposed a procedure to create your own custom VM.\
 This script will setup the VM by installing all the tools recommended by Bazzell, plus the automated bash scripts he supplies on websites.\
-Bazzel's book uses virtual box, but I personally use VmWare, so will include a commented out portion of code which will install vmware tools.
+This script implies that you rely on VmWare for virtualization.
+Just in case, I include a commented out portion of code which will install virtual box tools.

 ## Requirements: